getporter/porter/docs/content/slides/cnab-unpacked/index.md

 * Porter
 * Docker App

+## 🙋🏻‍♀️ Are all CNAB tools the interchangeable?

 ---
 # Demo

 ---
-#
+# Parting Awkward Questions

-* Does this replace existing technology?
-* Why wouldn't I just use helm, terraform, etc?
-* Are all CNAB tools the same?
-Interchangeable?
+## 🙋🏻‍♀️ Is this ready to use?

+## 🙋🏻‍♀️ This is more of a comment really...

+## 🙋🏻‍♀️ Ask me yours!